- This event is in the past, and registration is therefore closed.

 This workshop will bring together producers, users, and academics in order to examine the issue in greater detail.
 We will hear what producers know about their data and what users really need to know.
 We will also look at the ways that other industries have solved these issues.
 In the afternoon, we will discuss potential solutions and options for research into the topic.

-Further information about this workshop can be found here.
+Workshop outline can be found here.

 |Introduction to EuroSDR||Jon Arne Trollvik, EuroSDR|